HyperGAN/HIPs/HIPs/hip-1.md

 - Merge the corresponding pull request

-- Send a message back to the HIP author with the next step.

-Many HIPs are written and maintained by developers with write access to the Ethereum codebase.
+Many HIPs are written and maintained by developers with write access to the HyperGAN codebase.
 The HIP editors monitor HIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on HIPs.
 We merely do the administrative & editorial part.

 ## History

-This document was derived heavily from [Ethereum's EIP-1], which was derived from [Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
+This document was derived heavily from [Ethereum's EIP-1], which was derived from [Bitcoin's BIP-0001] which was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
-Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Ethereum Improvement Process, and should not be bothered with technical questions specific to Ethereum or the HIP.
-Please direct all comments to the HIP editors.
+Technical questions specific to HyperGAN should be directed to the HIP editors.

-July 24, 2019: Forked and customized from EIP
+July 24, 2019: Forked shortened and customized from EIP

 ## Copyright